adriantreloar/qcic/README.md

 Problem Statement
 -----------------

-The motivation for this project is to ensure the guys who I work with at MetaPraxis are not constantly trying to monitor processes from MetaPraxis' multiple clients.
+The motivation for this project is to ensure the guys who I work with are not constantly trying to monitor processes happening on their multiple clients' (i.e. people/company clients') servers.
 Now we are not scheduling the jobs, so we can't simply use a scheduler.

 The plan for this project is to make a background process that is expecting to receive zeromq (http://zeromq.org) messages from other processes.